Algous-Studio/TagStudio/README.md

 -   Create libraries/vaults centered around a system directory.
 Libraries contain a series of entries: the representations of your files combined with metadata fields.
 Each entry represents a file in your library’s directory, and is linked to its location.
 -   Address moved, deleted, or otherwise "unlinked" files by using the "Fix Unlinked Entries" option in the Tools menu.
+-   Scan and play OpenEXR image sequences like videos.

 ### Tagging + Custom Metadata